guybedford/chomp-extensions/docs/npm.md

 * Only a single `npm install` operation can happen at a time.
 * Where there are multiple usages of `npm install`, they are grouped together into the same install command to avoid repeated calls.

-## Roadmap

-Some considerations for future development:

-* Currently the invalidation check is based on checking `node_modules/[pkg]` exists, but ideally we should be checking the version matches the version expectations as well.
-This would likely require some kind of Chomp invalidation extension API to handle or alternatively the task should always invalidate but handle these checks internally.
-* It could be nicer to treat the npm install template as an addition to the task using the install instead of as a separate task, more like the assertion template pattern.
-* The other model for npm validation is running a direct `npm install` validating on the `package-lock.json` having a greater mtime than the `package.json`.
-This model is currently not supported by this extension at all, but might still be a useful workflow to provide.